 - Meet the Major Specific Declaration Requirements

-- Demonstrate an ability to complete your chosen major within established university policies.
+- Demonstrate an ability to complete your chosen major within established university policies

-- Cal State Apply Application
+- Apply by the priority application deadline through Cal State Apply

-- Reinstatement Petition (PDF)
+- Complete and submit a Reinstatement Petition (DocuSign)

-1250 Bellflower Boulevard
+1250 Bellflower Blvd., BH-101

 Long Beach, CA 90840

-Denials of admission are made only after an extensive review of academic qualifications and weighing those qualifications against the competitive nature of our applicant pool; therefore these decisions are rarely overturned and are considered only for extraordinary reasons beyond the control of the applicant.
+Admission denials are made only after an extensive review of academic qualifications and weighing those qualifications against the competitive nature of CSULB's applicant pool.
+These decisions are rarely overturned.
+Denial appeals are considered only for extraordinary reasons beyond the control of the applicant.

 For an appeal to have merit it must contain new, serious, and compelling information that clearly shows you to be academically stronger than in your earlier application.
 Mistakes in your original application are not grounds for an appeal.
 Additionally, the prospect of a stronger academic performance in the current term is also not sufficient for an appeal.